 The most common form of the group structure defines activities by geographic regions.
 Under the regional structure, regional heads are made responsible for specific territories, usually consisting of areas such as, Asia, South America, North America, etc., and report directly to their CEO or his or her designated executives at the headquarters.
 In general, firms with low technology and a high marketing orientation tend to use this structure.
 Firms whose foreign subsidiary or foreign product structure has became too large and too complex to manage from a single headquarters often restructure themselves using this form.
 This type of structure enables regional heads to keep abreast of, and provide for, the needs of their respective regional markets.
 Managers at regional headquarters are typically responsible for a range of activities, such as production for and marketing in their respective regions.
-Pharmaceutical, food, and oil companies tend to use this structure.
-(Figure)
+Pharmaceutical, food, and oil companies trend to use this structure.(Figure-2)

-Regional Structure
+Advantages of the Regional Structure:

-- 1. Decentralization: Authority and responsibility, and therefore performance accountability, is delegated directly to the regional office.
-The management tasks of planning and strategy are less complex than if the central headquarters were to hold this responsibility. - 2.
-Adaptation: Regional managers are better able to adapt to local needs than headquarters managers because they are in closer touch with local changes and requirements. - 3.
-Single management units possess regional knowledge.
-Regional managers develop local expertise because they are responsible for regional strategies and daily operations.
-Regional differences exist throughout the world.
-Inputs from knowledgeable regional managers can enable central headquarters managers to use these differences effectively in developing and attaining overall corporate objectives.
+- Decentralization: Authority and responsibility, and therefore performance accountability, is delegated directly to the regional office.
+The management tasks of planning and strategy are less complex than if the central headquarters were to hold this responsibility. - Adaptation: Regional managers are better able to adapt to local needs than headquarters managers because they are in closer touch with local changes and requirements.